evrythng/dashboard-components-starter/README.md

 Please, visit the complete step by step guide in the [EVRYTHNG Developer Hub - Customize the Dashboard](https://developers.evrythng.com/docs/customize-dashboard-create-components).

 The Dashboard uses Angular 1.5 components as a great way to ensure a tasteful transition to Angular 2 and Web Components (e.g. Polymer).
 Having that in mind we chose a simple structure that resembles both Angular 2 components and Polymer elements for a smooth transition.
-Similarly, we also bundled this project with modern future-proof development tools such as ES6, Sass, Webpack and Gulp.
+Similarly, we also bundled this project with future-proof development tools such as ES6, Sass, Webpack and Gulp.

 These components are meant to live and be developed within the Dashboard itself.
-Hence, they can share services, styles and libraries with the main application as shown in the examples.
+Hence, they use same base component as most of dashboard widgets as well as share services, styles and libraries with the main application as shown in the examples.

+To read more about using base widget component, refer to [Using base widget component](#using-widget-base) section

 ## Dependencies